tuttiq/tuttiq.me/README.md

-Awake is a Nuxt.js template for generating a beautifully robust static site with blog.
+My website uses Awake, a Nuxt.js template for generating a beautifully robust static site with blog.
+Deployed on Netlify.
+Check the deployed website here: https://tuttiq.me

 # Features